mimig298/Pings-pt/Readme.md

 v0.1.0.2:
 - Improved feedback for hotkey
-- Pinged NPCs will properly despawn if they flee (bosses during daytime)
+- Pinged bosses will properly despawn if they flee

 v0.1.0.1:
 - Initial release